BradHutchings/Mmojo-Server/instructions/904-Install-OpenClaw.md

 <img width="716" height="368" alt="image" src="https://github.com/user-attachments/assets/6800706c-b82a-4978-9e13-c270b955dbf2" />

-You will see what is still labeled as the **Clawdbot Gateway Dashboard**, indicating that Moltbot is running and you can connect to it from a web browser on your computer.
+You will see what is still labeled as the **Clawdbot Gateway Dashboard**, indicating that OpenClaw is running and you can connect to it from a web browser on your computer.

 ---
 ### Proceed